garmoshka-mo/mo-wire/README.md

 mo-wire
 ````

-Wire() - is alternative for js Promise.
+Wire() - is alternative for js Promise().
-Wire is defined outside of function and then passed into.
+Wire defined outside of function and then passed into.

 Purpose: